 Mule deer are fascinating creatures, and they can certainly be challenging to hunt.
-To be a successful mule deer hunter, it is essential to know their physical characteristics, where they call home, and how they compare to other deer you might see in those areas.
+To be a successful mule deer hunter, it’s essential to know their physical characteristics, where they call home, and how they compare to other deer you might see in those areas.
 Knowing a bit about their biology can also tell you a lot about their behavior, which is always useful as a hunter.

 Mule deer have been a popular topic for discussion in recent years due to their general population decline.
 Because of that decline, mule deer hunting opportunities as we know them could change.
 Being aware of the trends in the mule deer population and what can be done in terms of conservation can help make sure the population stays strong.